Background pattern

 This medication contains 4.3 mg of aspartame in each tablet.

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
+Follow the administration instructions of this medication indicated by your doctor or pharmacist exactly.
 In case of doubt, consult your doctor or pharmacist again.
 The recommended starting dose is 50 mg.

-Take Idoka approximately one hour before planning to have sexual intercourse.
-The tablet must be chewed completely before swallowing.
+You should take Idoka approximately one hour before you plan to have sex.
+The tablet should be chewed completely before swallowing.

-If you notice that the action of Idoka is too strong or weak, inform your doctor or pharmacist.
+If you notice that the effect of Idoka is too strong or too weak, inform your doctor or pharmacist.

 Idoka will only help you achieve an erection if you are sexually stimulated.
-The time it takes for Idoka to take effect varies from person to person, generally ranging from half an hour to one hour.
-The effect of Idoka may be delayed if taken with a large meal.
+The time it takes for Idoka to work varies from person to person, usually between half an hour and one hour.
+The effect of Idoka can be delayed if you take it with a heavy meal.

-If Idoka does not help you achieve an erection or if the erection does not last long enough to complete the sexual act, consult your doctor.
+In the event that Idoka does not help you achieve an erection or if the erection is not maintained long enough to complete the sexual act, consult your doctor.

 If you take more Idoka than you should